Base-Technology/base-explorer/README.md

 ## License

-The Base Explorer is open source and released under the MIT License.
+The Basechain Explorer is open source and released under the MIT License.